trungle123123/MedievalDynasty-CheatMenu-DLL/README.md

 # MedievalDynasty-RestoreCheatMenu

+NOTE:  Reported to not work with version 1.5+.
+I will investigate and address when time permits.

 DLL to restore the ingame cheat menu.

 Steam will want xinput1_3.dll, MS Store version will want xinput1_4.dll.